Melamine Impact Cupboards:

 Melamine Cabinet Cons

-While Melamine does have great benefits there are some cons to using Melamine in your bathroom or kitchen cabinetry.
+While Melamine has significant benefits, there are some cons to using Melamine in your bathroom or kitchen cabinetry.

-Some of the cons include weight, difficulty to install, chipping, and water damage.
+Some cons include weight, difficulty to install, chipping, and water damage.

 Melamine cabinetry weighs more than some other types of cabinetry materials.